arthurwpessoa/ASST-INCA1/README.md

 **Note:**  The generated production files are meant to be served over an HTTP server.
 Opening index.html over file:// will not work.

+## Libraries

+The zero waste foods intends to be a simple and easy-to-deploy application, it uses light-weight frameworks, such as: Flight framework (Rest API), Vue.js (front-end) and Bootstrap for application design.
+The compiled sources are opitmal and easily portable when compared to similar server and client-side frameworks, 1.7 mb (client application) and 71 kb (REST API).
+Consequentially, the zero waste food application shall neither disrupt nor damage any deployed application already running in your web server.